 Eilers made a trip from New York to Washington, D.C., to obtain information for Germany from the Civil Aeronautics Authority.
 His mission, however, was unsuccessful.

-At the time of his arrest in New York City by Customs authorities in June, 1940, he had in his possession 20 letters addressed to people throughout Europe.
-He also had books relating to magnesium and aluminum alloys which had been sent to him by Edmund Carl Heine, one of the principal espionage agents in this group.
+At the time of his arrest in New York City by Customs authorities in June 1940, he had in his possession 20 letters addressed to people throughout Europe.
+He also had books relating to magnesium and aluminum alloys that had been sent to him by Edmund Carl Heine, one of the principal espionage agents in this group.

-Upon conviction, Eilers received a 5-year prison sentence on espionage charges and a concurrent sentence of 2 years’ imprisonment and a $1,000 fine under the Registration Act.
+Upon conviction, Eilers received a five-year prison sentence on espionage charges and a concurrent sentence of two years’ imprisonment and a $1,000 fine under the Registration Act.